Daxxn/LightDrum/README.md

 # LED Controller

+### Have you ever wanted the drum set to be the loudest thing on stage?
+Well... this won't do that, but it will be extremely visible!

+---

 This project is a present for my dad first.
 The idea is to lay strings of LEDs on his drum set and control those strings with audio and MIDI signals.

 ## Features